tomperr/ctf/dc-1/write-up.md

 ![find root](screenshots/13.jpg)

 Cool!
-It seems with have root permission by using find command.
+It seems we have root permission by using find command.
 Among root files, /root/thefinalflag.txt is what we're are looking for.
 We can use 'find' again, with an optional command to print this file.